antefahlkvist/Newtons-method-in-optimization/README.md

-The repository contains a few notebooks with different variants of Newton's method of increasing difficulty.
+The repository contains a few notebooks with different variants of Newton's method for convex optimization.

 1. Solving the problem
 $$f(x) = \frac{1}{2}x^TA x - \sum_{i=1}^n \log(x_i)$$